The much-awaited Watches and Wonders 2022 began in Geneva, Switzerland, on 30 March as a week-long event which will end on 5 April 2022.

 Patek Philippe Annual Calendar Travel Time

 The Annual Calendar requires a manual correction only once a year.
-With the Travel Time system, the watch now has a second time zone feature, and if that’s not enough, there is also a new self-winding movement in the 41mm white gold case.
+With the Travel Time system, the watch now has a second time zone feature.
+There is a new self-winding movement in the 41mm white gold case.

 IWC Pilot’s Watch Chronograph TOP GUN Edition ‘Woodland’